justin0725/data_vis_examples/README.md

 Lopez de Leon and Rizzi test these two hypotheses by taking advantage of the fact that people in Brazil *can* vote before age 18 but *must* vote after age 18.
 Voting incentives learning about policy, we should see a spike in policy knowledge at age 18 that corresponds to a spike in voting.

 But first, we have to check that the share of people voting does in fact increases at age 18, and increases by a statistically significant amount.
-A bar chart with error bars is a simple way to show this.
+The error bars on the chart below represent 95% confidence intervals.

 <br/>
 <img src="/img/balance_VOTE.png" width="700px" />